nggit/tremolo-docs/middleware.md

 ```

 Since the `on_data` handler may be called multiple times, the `name` field is handy to tell if it is `header` or `body` part.

+Note that the `body` in this middleware is original data / pre-encoded (eg in the case of `Transfer-encoding: chunked`).